 As a young man who has experienced an assortment of struggles, I understand the pains and the feelings of loneliness.
 If you want to achieve, I challenge you to embrace your educational pursuits.
 Engage in science, technology, engineering, and math.
 Learn about history.
 Appreciate the arts.
 Develop foreign language fluency.
 Commit to a level of knowledge acquisition that will allow you to realize successes once unimagined.
 Believe that you believe.
 Allow yourself to imagine the possibilities that education can bring.
 I mentioned it earlier, but it bears repeating…Education is the only thing that can never be taken away from you.
 It allows you to analyze from varied perspectives and challenges you to achieve a level of mastery you once deemed virtually impossible.
 Education decreases the chasm between the haves and the have-nots and allows for rigorous intellectual debate at varied levels on disparate subjects.
 Education affords momentous learning opportunities and as the great Maya Angelou once said, “When you learn, teach and when you get, give.”

 As my mother always says – Love everybody, treat everybody right, and I will talk to you soon if the Lord says the same.

 ~ Charles Thomas Jr.

-- Motivational Monday - You Know What Time It Is
+- Motivational Monday - What Will You Accomplish?

 Category: Success, Uncategorized · Tags: ambition, ambitious, appreciate, believe, commit, conquer, consultants, corporations, courage, currency, determination, devastation, drive, education, flow, hustle, impossible, knowledge, maya angelou, mission statement, money, motivation, network, opportunities, options, overjoyed, Perspective, possibilities, power, profit, review, Success, synthesis, virtue, work